The views expressed by the host on this program, documented to be almost always right, 99.1% of the time.

 Absolutely.

-If he has the money, there's absolutely nothing wrong with it, and those black ball players that are saying that, I'm here on national television telling you they're lying through their stinking teeth.
+And those black ball players that are saying that, I'm here on national television telling you they're lying through their stinking teeth.

-That's just a bunch of things.
+That's just a bunch of people.

 Oh, please.

-Their moral standard is great.
+Their moral standard is green.

-Oh, I'm an athlete, and Rush Limbaugh happens to be the owner of the St. Louis Rams.
+Oh, I'm an athlete and Rush Limbaugh happens to be the owner of the St. Louis Rams.

-I'm gonna have a problem with it.
+I'm going to have a problem with him.

 What about McNabb?